 - make sure your spouse or relative does not need to ask for financial help from the government.

 You may not be eligible to be a sponsor if you:

 - did not meet the terms of a sponsorship agreement in the past,

 - did not pay alimony or child support even though a court ordered it,

 - get government financial help for reasons other than being disabled,

-- were convicted of an offence of a sexual nature, a violent crime, an offence against a relative that resulted in bodily harm or an attempt or threat to commit any such offences, depending on the details of the case.
+- were convicted of an offense of a sexual nature, a violent crime, an offense against a relative that resulted in bodily harm, or an attempt or threat to commit any such offenses, depending on the details of the case.

-- were sponsored as a spouse, common-law or conjugal partner in the past and became a permanent resident of Canada less than five years ago
+- were sponsored as a spouse, common-law or conjugal partner in the past and became a permanent residents of Canada less than five years ago

 - did not pay back an immigration loan, made late payments or missed payments,